 Periodically during the day, check the punch and die for alignment.
 To do this, place the selector arm in the SHEAR position and turn the machine's power OFF.
 Tighten the set screw holding the die, the die holder bolts and the punch retaining nut.
 Check the alignment of the punch and die.
+Power the machine and jog the punch up and down several times, to be sure of proper alignment.
 Place the selector arm in the PUNCH position.